v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/how-to-compute-column-values-in-a-csv-text-file-linq.md

 ---
-title: 'Instrukcje: Obliczanie wartości kolumn w pliku tekstowym CSV (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 88b2b9f3-c82e-41f3-b1b4-26ede5973a02 ms.openlocfilehash: 4fa362b90ec6513136d1597461cbfd5a4023f9ec
+title: 'Porady: obliczanie wartości kolumn w pliku tekstowym CSV (LINQ)' ms.date: 07/20/2015 ms.assetid: 88b2b9f3-c82e-41f3-b1b4-26ede5973a02 ms.openlocfilehash: 9ce6ec4c8d109fa06e672e967ac36c615a8fb38e
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524175"
+ms.locfileid: "74348395"
 ---
-# <a name="how-to-compute-column-values-in-a-csv-text-file-linq-visual-basic"></a>Instrukcje: Obliczanie wartości kolumn w pliku tekstowym CSV (LINQ) (Visual Basic)
+# <a name="how-to-compute-column-values-in-a-csv-text-file-linq-visual-basic"></a>How to: Compute Column Values in a CSV Text File (LINQ) (Visual Basic)

-Ten przykład pokazuje, jak wykonywać obliczenia zagregowane, takie jak sum, Average, min i Max w kolumnach pliku CSV.
-Przykładowe zasady, które są wyświetlane w tym miejscu, można zastosować do innych typów tekstu strukturalnego.
+This example shows how to perform aggregate computations such as Sum, Average, Min, and Max on the columns of a .csv file.
+The example principles that are shown here can be applied to other types of structured text.

-### <a name="to-create-the-source-file"></a>Aby utworzyć plik źródłowy
+### <a name="to-create-the-source-file"></a>To create the source file

-1. Skopiuj następujące wiersze do pliku o nazwie Scores. csv i Zapisz go w folderze projektu.
-Załóżmy, że pierwsza kolumna reprezentuje identyfikator ucznia, a kolejne kolumny przedstawiają wyniki z czterech egzaminów.
+1. Copy the following lines into a file that is named scores.csv and save it in your project folder.
+Assume that the first column represents a student ID, and subsequent columns represent scores from four exams.

     ```csv
     111, 97, 92, 81, 60